-In this step-by-step guide, I'll teach you how you can keep your clematis strong, tidy, and heavy-blooming starting with training a new plant you just bought and working through to an old giant that needs rejuvenation.
+In this step-by-step guide, learn how you can keep your clematis strong, tidy, and heavy-blooming starting with training a new plant you just bought and working through to an old giant that needs rejuvenation.
 We'll start with the things you need to think about before you even make the first cut.

 Establish Your New Clematis